vagabondHustler/subsearch/README.md

 ## Supported languages <a name = "lsupport"></a>

-These are the fully supported languages, but all languages [subscene](https://u.subscene.com/filter) offers as a filter will work, but searches for TV-shows might be slower, more results to filter trough.
+These are the fully supported languages, but all languages [subscene](https://u.subscene.com/filter) offers as a filter will work, but searches for TV-Series might be slower, more results to filter trough.

 - Arabic, `ar`
 - Brazillian Portuguese, `pt_BR`